BBQ Essentials – Best Brine Recipe For Smoked Turkey

 Step 3: Prep

 An hour before you're ready to cook, take the turkey out of the fridge to warm up.
 Blot the outside of the meat with paper towels to dry it and dry the rack and tray it was stored in to remove any excess condensation that may have dripped into them.
-Rub the outside of the turkey with olive oil and sprinkle with an extra tablespoon or two of salt if desired.
+Rub the outside of the turkey with olive oil and sprinkle with an extra tablespoon or two of salt if desired, since we brined the meat, you don't have to use any additional turkey rub.

 After the coals have burnt down and a consistent temperature is reached, fill with more coals and add your wood, placing the grill grate on top and closing the lid.
 Fill your water tank, as well.
 Once around half an hour has passed and ample smoke has built up inside the smoker, you can place on your turkey.